Transit Advanced Config¶

 This feature is critical to limit the total number of routes carried by VGW (maximum is 100).

-To enable this option in software version prior to 4.1, click Site2Cloud on the left navigation bar, select the connection established by Step 3, click to edit.
-Scroll down to “Connected Transit” to enable.
+To enable this option in software version prior to 4.1, on the left sidebar, select the connection established by this step, and click to edit.
+Scroll down to Manual BGP Advertised Network List to set it to Enabled.

-For software version 4.1 and later, you will click Transit Network on the left navigation bar, click the Advanced Config option and browse to the Edit Gateway tab.
-Select the Transit Gateway you want to enable the Connected Transit.
+For software version 4.1 and later, click Multi-Cloud Transit on the left sidebar > Advanced Config > Edit Gateway tab.
+Select the Transit Gateway you want to enable this feature on, scroll down to the Manual BGP Advertised Network List, and enter the summarized CIDRs that you want to advertise.

-Connection Manual BGP Advertised Network List¶
+Connection Manual BGP Advertised Network List

 Manual Advertise Routes per BGP Connection expands the existing gateway based manual advertising routes feature to apply it to each BGP connection.
 One use case is to have better route advertising control for each remote BGP peer.